-- Breast cancer is the most common type of cancer in women
+- Breast cancer is the most common cancer found in women

-- Breast cancer is the 2nd leading cause of cancer death for American Indian women
+- Breast cancer is the second leading cause of cancer death for American Indian and Alaska Native women

-- 1 in 8 women will get breast cancer in their lifetime
+- Approximately 1 in 8 women will get breast cancer in her lifetime

-- American Indian women have a 7% higher cancer rate than non-Hispanic white women
+- Native women have a 7% higher cancer rate compared to non-Hispanic white women

-- American Indian women have a 10% higher death rate than non-Hispanic white women
+- Native women have a 10% higher death rate compared to non-Hispanic white women

-- ~30% American Indian women in MN present late stage breast cancer
+- Approximately 30% of Native women in Minnesota present late stage breast cancer

-- Women ages 40 to 44 should have the choice to start annual breast cancer screening with mammograms if they wish to do so
+- Women ages 40 to 44 have the option to start annual breast cancer screening

-- Women ages 45 to 54 should get mammograms every year
+- Women ages 45 to 54 should have a mammogram once every year

-- Women 55 and older should switch to mammograms every 2 years or can continue yearly screening
+- Women age 55 and older should switch to mammograms every two years or can continue yearly screening